Understanding and Managing Periodontal Gum Disease

 - Tooth loss

 - Painful gum inflammation

 As mentioned, symptoms in the early stages of periodontitis are often not very noticeable.
 Your Dentist will likely be the first to point them out, which is why you must have regular dental check-ups.

-Reversing Periodontal Disease
+Preventing and Managing Periodontal Disease

 Periodontitis can only be slowed down.
 Gingivitis is reversible.
 However, when periodontal disease is detected in its early stages, the likelihood of a successful treatment increases.

 Preventative Care: Obviously, the best way to reverse periodontitis is to prevent it in the first place.
 You may protect your teeth from tooth decay, avoid the possibility of plaque buildup, and maintain the health of your gums by focusing on preventative health and oral hygiene through an efficient routine at-home oral cleaning.

 Here is a simple oral hygiene routine that you should already be familiar with.